 Like much of the nation, the state of South Australia has long depended on a mix of mining, agriculture and heavy manufacturing to sustain its economy.
 Today, all three are stagnant or declining in terms of job creation, due to slowing resource exports and the slow collapse of the Australian automobile industry.
-These global economy trends have put pressure on a group of small cities to the east of Adelaide, with its 1.3 million people.
+These global economy trends have put pressure on the small city of Prospect to the east of Adelaide, with its 1.3 million people.

 In the News